- 4 Year Update Boomer’s Bilateral Hip Resurfacing with Dr. Rector 2011

 Throughout the many miles of training leading up to the ride, and during the ride itself, I didn’t have a single problem with my new hip.
 I couldn’t be more pleased with how things have turned out.

-I’m feeling so well that I am also planning … Read the rest
+I’m feeling so well that I am also planning to do the Buffalo Classic Epic … Read the rest

 Thank you for the great surgical care I received last February.